ShadiqHaziq/Dictionary_Shadiq/README.md

-This is a dictionary to understand some words.
+This is a dictionary to understand some words/Ini adalah kamus untuk memahami beberapa kata.